CaseyRo/casey.berlin/pages/Standard setup for mac.md

 (You can copy the entire scripts above if you’d like, they will work, normally.
 Let me know if they don’t!)

 The difference between brew / homebrew is easy, ‘brew’ is only used for open source, free to use software, where homebrew also allows closed source applications to be installed, without the whole hassle of finding the software through other ways.
+Just don’t try to install adobe stuff.

 ### Third step, installing useful homebrew packages
 This list has become extensive and fluid over the years, but in my installation consists of;